FuelLabs/fuels-ts/apps/docs/src/guide/predicates/predicates-with-configurable-constants.md

 <<< @/../../docs-snippets/src/guide/predicates/predicates-with-configurable.test.ts#predicates-with-configurable-constants-3{ts:line-numbers}

 This ability to configure constants within Predicates provides a flexible mechanism for customizing their behavior, thereby enhancing the robustness and versatility of our asset transfer process.

+It's important to note that these customizations do not directly modify the original Predicate.
+The address of a Predicate is a hash of its bytecode.
+Any change to the bytecode, including altering a constant value, would generate a different bytecode, and thus a different hash.
+This leads to the creation of a new Predicate with a new address.

+This doesn't mean that we're changing the behavior of the original Predicate.
+Instead, we're creating a new Predicate with a different configuration.

+Therefore, while configurable constants do indeed enhance the flexibility and robustness of Predicates, it is achieved by creating new Predicates with different configurations, rather than altering the behavior of existing ones.